njordhov/droidbox/README.md

 ## Connect a Device

 Devices can be connected via the USB of the host computer.

 First activate USB on the VM, for example by editing the Settings in the VirtualBox after shutting down the instance.
+See the Ports:USB tab, Enable USB Controller and USB 2.0, then use the + button to add your devices.

-Verify that the device is available:
+Verify that the device is connected:

     adb devices

-Troubleshooting - if devices command outputs
+Troubleshooting - if devices command outputs:

     ????????????	no permissions

-restart the adb server:
+then restart the adb server:

     sudo adb kill-server; sudo adb start-server